DrEmpiricism/Optimize-Offline/README.md

 ### About Additional Content ###

-When the Additional parameter it used, any content specified in its configuration JSON file (Additional.json) will be integrated into the image.
-This eliminates the need to use an external Distribution Share to integrate content.
+When the Additional parameter is used, user-specific content added to the "Content/Additional" directory will get integrated into the image when enabled within the hashtable.
+This eliminates the need to use an external Distribution Share.

-Content validation is based on Microsoft's deployment guidelines.
 All content that gets transfered to the image are copied to locations that are in accordance with Microsoft's deployment guidelines.
 For example, any system logo is copied to '\Windows\System32\oobe\info\logo', wallpaper is copied to '\Windows\Web\Wallpaper', setup content is copied to '\Windows\Setup\Scripts' and an unattend.xml is copied to '\Windows\Panther' after it is applied to the image itself (this is detailed more below).

 Content can be in the form of files, folders or directories, unless a specific filetype is required.
 Content is NOT copied haphazardly nor are original file structures ignored.